mzazon/awesome-cloud-projects/aws/iac-testing-strategies/iac-testing-strategies.md

 8. **Create CodePipeline for end-to-end automation**:

    CodePipeline orchestrates the complete infrastructure testing workflow, providing visual pipeline management and automated progression through testing stages.
-This service connects source control changes to comprehensive validation processes, enabling teams to implement continuous integration practices for infrastructure code.
+This managed service connects source control changes to comprehensive validation processes, enabling teams to implement continuous integration practices for infrastructure code.
 The pipeline ensures consistent execution of all testing phases and provides clear feedback on infrastructure quality and compliance status.

    ```bash
    # Create IAM role for CodePipeline